-When I was about ten I began taking accordion lessons (don’t ask), and each year the conservatory held a concert in a large auditorium.
+When I was about ten I began taking accordion lessons (that’s another story, right there), and each year the conservatory held a concert in a large auditorium.
 The MC would talk up the audience, making them wait and wait for a duet by “Louise, and the one, the only ….
 Phyllis Diller!!”
 Loud applause greeted my cousin and me as we walked onto the stage, spindly little kids wearing accordions three sizes too big.

-On the first day of high school this shy country kid, who had always attended a school with under a hundred kids, was thrust into a student body of 2,500.
-To my horror I found out that class lists showed students’ last names and first initials only.
+On the first day of high school, this shy country kid, who had always attended a school with under a hundred pupils, was thrust into a student body of 2,500.
+To my horror I found out that class lists showed students’ last names and first initial only.
 In each new class we had to give our first names when asked, and I can’t begin to describe some of the reactions to mine.

 In my mid-teens, a group of us went to the Science Centre.
-You know the show that they do there?
+You know the show they do there?
 The one where you put your hand on a big silver ball, become electrically charged, then shake your head so your hair stands on end?
-I was volun-pushed forward by my friends who shouted, “Her name’s Phyllis Diller”, and the demonstrator went for it.
-I had hair hanging halfway down my back in those days, and at the end of the show I looked worse than Ms. Diller during her heyday.
+I was volun-pushed forward by my friends who shouted, “Her name’s Phyllis Diller,” and the demonstrator went for it.
+In those days my hair hung halfway to my waist, and at the end of the show I looked worse than Ms. Diller during her heyday.

-And if I had a dime for every time someone said, “Did you know that there’s a famous comedienne with your name?” or asked me how Fang was doing, then I’d be as rich as she was, although far less funny.
+And if I had a dime for every time someone said, “Did you know that there’s a famous comedienne with your name?” or asked me how Fang was doing, then I’d be as rich as she must have been, although far less funny.

 Despite the silliness though, here’s something interesting.
 I come from a Mennonite family, and that makes the Phyllis Diller connection incongruously funny.
 Everyone knows the crazy-looking, wise-cracking, fright-wigged jokester, but the other Phyllis attended a Mennonite school, Bluffton College in Ohio (Class of ’41), and it was there she met her husband, Sherwood Diller.
 Oddly enough, that Mennonite thing is one small connection we shared.

-Following her death I saw this interview with Ms. Diller at age eighty-eight.
-That energy and smile is one more similarity I hope to share someday.
+Following her death I saw an interview with Ms. Diller at age eighty-eight.
+Her wonderful energy and smile is one more similarity I hope to share someday.